Robi16934/Proiect/README.md

-Acest proiect încântător, "BurgerMania - Meniu de Restaurant," este creat cu pasiune folosind notiuni de programare în Python și HTML, dezvoltat în mediul Visual Studio Code.
-Explorează această aplicație captivantă care aduce la viață universul delicios al burgerilor artizanali.
+The delightful project, "BurgerMania - Restaurant Menu," is crafted with passion using programming concepts in Python and HTML, developed in the Visual Studio Code environment.
+Explore this captivating application that brings to life the delicious universe of artisanal burgers.